 Fluoride was first added to toothpaste back in the 1950s (before microwaves, helmet laws, and the internet).
 A lot has changed since then — so why hasn’t your toothpaste?
 We believe it’s time for oral care to catch up.

 • Enter: nano-hydroxyapatite (n-Ha).
 NASA first developed this power-packed ingredient to be used by astronauts.
 It makes up 97% of your tooth enamel and 70% of your dentin.
-Because it comprises the primary foundation of teeth and bones, it's naturally restorative for your teeth and enamel.
-Plus, it doesn’t have any of the toxins found in fluoride, so it’s safe to swallow.
+Because it comprises the primary foundation of teeth and bones, it's restorative for your teeth and enamel and it’s safe to swallow.

 Want to know more?
 Here’s a summary of the existing research on nano-hydroxyapatite.
 (Spoiler: You’re gonna like what you see.)